Perkedel/CVR_Stuffings/CONTRIBUTING.md

 - Contributors who would like to involve paid assets pays those all themselves, or sparsdat it themselves.
 Or pays and then sparsdat them, give across family or the organization.
   - Avoid sharing those assets outside your family or organization to prevent Federal from declaring DMCA.
 - **All Assets must allow public World / Props / Avatar upload** without microtransaction required.
 Once download, gamers must be allowed to public their uploads no exception, **without having to purchase nor agree to additional restrictions**.
 - **ALL SAUCE URLS MUST BE LISTED IN THE SAUCE LIST AT THE README FILE!!!** Do not & never miss any of them.
-All gamers shall have all of the knowledge about where did a gamer acquired those files. i.e. Please credit the link where did you download the `unitypackage`!!!
+All gamers shall have all of the knowledge about where did the gamer acquired those files. i.e. **Please credit the link where did you download the `unitypackage`!!!**
 - No malicious codes or any security exploits allowed!
+You are not allowed to disrupt neither our service nor ChilloutVR service with any unexpected exploits.
+You must report any security hole to the respective channels.

 ### Pull Request